Pick Your Plastic Plumbing Pipe: PEX Vs PVC

 What is PVC?

-PVC (“polyvinyl chloride”), a type of thermoplastic, is commonly used for household plumbing and drainage pipes.
-CPVC, “chlorinated polyvinyl chloride,” is a related product made from chlorinated PVC resin; it's more temperature-resistant, but costs about 6 times the price of PVC.
+PVC (“polyvinyl chloride”), an inexpensive type of thermoplastic, is commonly used for household drain, waste or vent (DWV) piping.
+CPVC, “chlorinated polyvinyl chloride,” is a product made from chlorinated PVC resin; it's used for hot and cold water distribution, similarly to PEX.

 PVC -- Pros